 Become a Code Ranger

 Code Ranger classes are held at the Hazel Harvey Peace Center for Neighborhoods, 818 Missouri Ave.
 Room 105.
 All class dates are tentative until filled.
-To register for any classes, contact Maricela Garcia, 817-392-6318.
+For more information, contact Kenneth Young, 817-392-6350.

 818 Missouri Ave.

 To schedule a presentation on Code issues for your community group, or to let us know about a positive or negative experience you had involving our department's services, contact our Customer Service Advocate.